Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/docs/auth_matrix.md

 }
 ```

-#### Step 3: Payload - Add a new case in the AuthMatrixMethodExtension class to parse the new request method payload
+#### Step 3: Payload - Add a new case in the AuthMatrixMethodRequest class to parse the new request method payload
 ```dart
 AuthMatrixPayloadRequest _payloadFromJson(Map<String, dynamic>? json, type) {
   switch (type) {